repetier/Repetier-Firmware/README.txt

 - RAMP acceleration support.
 - Path planning for higher print speeds.
+- Ooze prevention system for faster anti ooze then slicer can do,
 - Trajectory smoothing for smoother lines.
 - Nozzle pressure control for improved print quality with RAMPS.
-- Fast - 16000 Hz stepper frequency is possible with a 16 MHz AVR.
+- Fast - 20000 Hz and more stepper frequency is possible with a 16 MHz AVR.
 - Multiple extruder supported (experimental).
 - Standard ASCII and improved binary (Repetier protocol) communication.
 - Autodetect the command protocol, so it will work with any host software.